The MSBA Delegate Assembly approved the following resolutions at the October 4, 2013 Delegate Assembly.

 l.
 Giving local school boards veto authority over their portion of the tax abatement.

 Tax Credits – MSBA supports legislation creating reasonable standards for tax credit programs, ensuring accountability and capping the potential reduction of state revenue.
+MSBA supports the suspension of the issuance of all tax credits until the statutory funding obligations of the state are met.

 Title I Allocations – MSBA supports legislation requiring DESE to return to using free and reduced lunch count rather than census poverty data as the basis for determining Title I allocations to school districts under 20,000 total population.